Swedish Riksbank holds course, no rush to exit pandemic policies - NewsBreak

 Swedish Riksbank holds course, no rush to exit pandemic policies

-STOCKHOLM (Reuters) - Sweden’s central bank kept policy unchanged on Tuesday and said it expected its key interest rate to remain at zero in the coming few years, despite a recent up-tick in inflation.
+STOCKHOLM, Sept 21 (Reuters) - Sweden's central bank kept key policy unchanged on Tuesday and forecast the benchmarkrepo rate would remain at zero in coming years, showing little sign of being in a hurry to tighten monetary conditions despite a rapid recovery from the pandemic.

-Sweden’s economy is back to its pre-pandemic size and with public restrictions coming to an end, growth is expected to remain strong.
+Sweden's gross domestic product is back to its pre-pandemic size, inflation has topped the 2% target and with public restrictions coming to an end, growth is expected to remain strong. read more

-Fiscal and monetary policy, however, remain ultra-loose and the Riksbank gave little sign it is in a hurry to change course.
+Fiscal and monetary policy, however, remain ultra-loose and the Riksbank is reluctant to change course. read more

-“Monetary policy needs to remain expansionary for inflation to be lastingly close to the target going forward,” the central bank said in a statement.
+"It is important that ... we continue with expansionary monetary policy so that inflation is sustainably at our target of 2%," Governor Stefan Ingves told reporters.

-Tweaking policy, it said lending facilities that were launched during the pandemic will be closed immediately and pre-pandemic collateral requirements reinstated at the end of the year.
+Tweaking policy, the Riksbank said lending facilities that were launched during the pandemic will be closed immediately and pre-pandemic collateral requirements reinstated at the end of the year.

 The central bank said it expected to end asset purchases at the end of this year and keep its balance sheet more or less unchanged during 2022, in line with its previous guidance.